6 Best Pickleball Paddles for Beginners

 Cons

 First up for the midweight category, we have the Uteeqe pickleball paddles set.
-It includes two graphite paddles with a polypropylene honeycomb core.
+It includes two graphite paddles, both of which have polymer cores.
 This means they aren’t too heavy, have high control, and are not that loud.
 This set also has a full 5 out of 5-star rating on Amazon, making it a very safe buy.

 Features